hashicorp/terraform-website/content/source/docs/enterprise-beta/api/o-auth-tokens.html.md

 ## List OAuth Tokens

-List all the policies for a given organization
+List all the OAuth Tokens for a given organization

 | Method | Path           |
 | :----- | :------------- |